Shicheng-Guo/Shicheng-Guo.Github.io/_posts/2019-01-01-Science-Writing-Guidelines-And-Guidance.md

 4. keep the contents lives up to the nut graf otherwise the reader will be feeling be cheated.
 5. no mind-reading required
 6. no ships in bottles

+* All the figures are only used for non-profit education. reminding me if infrigement happens.